TechnitiumSoftware/DnsServer/APIDOCS.md

 - `notifyAllowedNetworks` (optional, cluster parameter): A comma separated list of IP addresses or network addresses that are allowed to Notify all secondary zones.
 - `dnsServerEnableCheckForUpdate` (optional): Set to `true` to enable the DNS Server to check if an update is available when the Check For Update API is called which usually occurs after a user logs into the Web Console.
 - `dnsAppsEnableAutomaticUpdate` (optional, cluster parameter): Set to `true` to allow DNS server to automatically update the DNS Apps from the DNS App Store.
 The DNS Server will check for updates every 24 hrs when this option is enabled.
+- `dnsAppsEnableAutomaticUpdateCommunity` (optional, cluster parameter): Set to `true` to allow the DNS server to automatically update apps installed from Community (third-party) DNS App repositories.
+Independent of `dnsAppsEnableAutomaticUpdate`, which only covers the official DNS App Store.
+The DNS Server will check for updates every 24 hrs when this option is enabled.
+Initial value is `false`.
 - `ipv6Mode` (optional): Valid options are `Disabled`, `Enabled`, and `Preferred`.
 Initial value is `Disabled`.
 - `enableUdpSocketPool` (optional): Set this to `true` to enable UDP socket pool.
 The DNS Server will use UDP socket pool for all outbound DNS-over-UDP requests when enabled.
 - `socketPoolExcludedPorts` (optional): A comma separated list of port numbers that must be excluded from being used by the UDP socket pool.